isah-suleiman/gear/README.md

 ###
 Final Query
 ![Import-Data](assets/images/query.png)
+## Import
-## Import data from SQl to Microsoft Excel Create a Microsoft Excel file and connect it to the SQL server.
-Then I import the data into Excel
+- Create a new Microsoft Excel file
+- Connect it to the SQL server
+- Import the data into Excel

 ![Import-Data](assets/images/Import_data_to_excel.png)